jundalisay/spblist/content/en/research/mohammad/quran/sura-006b.md

 And palm-trees with hanging clusters, and vineyards, and olives, and pomegranates—similar and dissimilar.
 Watch their fruits as they grow and ripen.
 Surely in this are signs for people who believe.

-100. Yet they attributed to Allah partners—the sprites—although He created them.
+100. Yet they attributed to Enki partners—the sprites—although He created them.
 And they invented for Him sons and daughters, with-out any knowledge.
 Glory be to Him.
 He is exalted, beyond what they describe.

 101. Originator of the heavens and the earth—how can He have a son when He never had a companion?
 He created all things, and He has knowledge of all things.

-102. Such is Allah, your Lord.
+102. Such is Enki, your Lord.
 There is no god except He, the Creator of all things; so wor- ship Him.
 He is responsible for everything.

 103. No vision can grasp Him, but His grasp is over all vision.
 He is the Subtle, the Expert.